Scheuer Land Management Internship Announcement

 - Frequently works outdoors in all weather conditions

-- May require standing, walking, hiking, stooping, bending, kneeling, crouching, carrying equipment
+- Standing, walking, hiking, stooping, bending, kneeling, crouching, carrying equipment for extended periods of time.

 How to Apply:

 Applications accepted via e-mail only.
-Email the following as a single PDF to Visitor Experience staff at Abajardi@mohonkpreserve.org by Friday, February 17, 2023.
+Email the following as a single PDF to Land Stewardship at email@example.com by Friday, March 29, 2024.

 - A cover letter that clearly states your reasons for pursuing this internship and what you hope to gain toward achieving your career goals